 You must be an active Pepco electric customer and own and operate the multifamily property.
 You will be required to provide Pepco with charging data, as well as the costs the EV drivers pay to charge their vehicles.

-Pepco will rebate 50% of the cost of eligible Level 2 smart charging equipment, warranty, and 100% of the installation up to $7,500.
+Pepco will arrange for a 50% discount at the point of sale for eligible Level 2 smart charging equipment and warranty, and up to $7,500 in installation costs.

 Pepco customers could see additional savings on charging equipment and installation through rebates and incentives offered by the Maryland Energy Administration.
 For more information, visit the

 The number of EV owners is growing, and more existing and prospective tenants are expected to start requesting EV charging as an amenity.
 Pepco’s rebates help offset the cost of this investment to provide charging benefits to multifamily residents.
 Home charging currently makes up 75% of all EV charging, so multifamily property managers and owners are influential in increasing EV adoption.

 Does Pepco offer bill credits to commercial customers that install EV charging stations?Yes.
 Pepco provides a 30-month bill credit to commercial customers who install EV charging stations at multifamily properties, workplaces or in support of fleets.
 The EV demand credit amount will equal up to 50% of the installed L2 and/or DCFC charging capacity.
 Customers will receive a monthly credit for either 50% of the installed EV charging capacity or the actual billed demand charges for that month if it is lower.
 To enroll in this credit program, please email

 For example: a customer who installs three Level 2 chargers at 13kW each (totaling 39kW), Pepco would provide a credit for 19.5kW multiplied by the current Pepco demand charge.
 If the actual billed demand charge is less than 19.5kW, the customer will receive a credit for equal to what they are billed in demand charges that month.)